biglotteryfund/blf-alpha/controllers/apply/awards-for-all/docs/validation-rules.md

 ## Who will benefit

-### Is your project aimed at one of the following groups of people?
+### Is your project aimed at a specific group of people?

 | Rule           | Message          |
 | -------------- | ---------------- |